Why Israelis are rallying behind latest Gaza campaign

 Peace talks had broken down.
 Debates over divisive matters of religion and state were intensifying.
 And right-wing politicians like Foreign Minister Avigdor Lieberman and Trade Minister Naftali Bennett were openly preparing for the possibility of early elections that could be held if Prime Minister Benjamin Netanyahu's governing coalition fell apart.

-Mr Netanyahu was being blamed for failing to prevent the international community from recognising a Palestinian unity deal with Hamas and Islamic Jihad - an endorsement that for Israelis looks grotesque in hindsight.
+Mr Netanyahu was being blamed for failing to prevent the international community from recognising a Palestinian unity deal with Hamas and Fatah - an endorsement that for Israelis looks grotesque in hindsight.

 Then came Hamas and accomplished what had seemed impossible: it unified Israelis.